 |ACT Test||75th Percentile Score|

 |ACT Math 75th||31|

 |Average ACT Score||28|

 What are the ACT requirements for prospective students to get into University of Minnesota-Twin Cities?

 Admission data indicates that University of Minnesota-Twin Cities regularly accepts students with ACT's of 26 and above.
 Successful applicants typically send ACT scores in the top 18 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 24 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
+The school ranks #3 in Minnesota for highest average ACT composite score.
 Scoring well on the ACT is very important as 92 percent of applicants submit ACT scores to University of Minnesota Twin Cities.